s0lj4h/Huntertool/README.md

 - **Verify** if an email address is valid or deliverable.
 - Process lists of emails or domains in **batch mode**, optionally with concurrency to speed up large jobs.

-It relies on a **Hunter.io** API key (which you must provide) and performs HTTP calls to Hunter.io endpoints.
+Relies on a **Hunter.io** API key (which the user must provide) and performs HTTP calls to Hunter.io endpoints.
 You can either do single lookups (interactive prompts) or run bulk operations from a file.

-Sign up for a free account (100 queries per month) at Hunter.io.
-(Note: you cannot register with a free email account) copy your API key from https://hunter.io/api-keys
+1. Sign up for an account at Hunter.io.
+(Note: you cannot register with a free email account)
+2. Copy your API key from https://hunter.io/api-keys

 ---